CryptozombiesHQ/cryptozombie-lessons/en/3/04-gas.md

 The creators of MultiversX wanted to make sure someone couldn't clog up the network with an infinite loop, or hog all the network resources with really intensive computations.
 So they made it so transactions aren't free, and users have to pay for computation time as well as storage.

-> Note: This isn't necessarily true for other blockchain, like the ones the CryptoZombies authors are building at Loom Network.
-It probably won't ever make sense to run a game like World of Warcraft directly on the MultiversX mainnet — the gas costs would be prohibitively expensive.
-But it could run on a blockchain with a different consensus algorithm.
-We'll talk more about what types of DApps you would want to deploy on Loom vs the MultiversX mainnet in a future lesson.

 ## Numeric types

 In Lesson 1, we mentioned that there are other types of unsigned integers: `u8`, `u16`, `u32`, etc.

-Using the right type per context in MultiversX Rust framework is importand because of how they try to optimize the contracts by allocating just the right amount of space, without overallocating.
+Using the right type per context in MultiversX Rust framework is important because of how the contracts are optimised in allocating just the right amount of space, without overallocating.

-Specific to MultiversX Rust framework there is another numeric type very specific called `BigUint`.
+Specific to MultiversX Rust framework there is another numeric type called `BigUint` generaly used in MultiversX Rust contracts for amounts of crypto currency and not only.
-BigUint is simply a handle to the actual representation, similar to how system file handles work, so it's simply a struct with an `i32` as member, representing the handle.
-All the operations have to be done through API functions, passing the handles for result, first operand, second operand.
-Using Rust's operator overloading feature, we're able to overwrite arithmetic operators and provide an easy way of adding BigUints, just like primitive number types.

 ## Put it to the test